adamkennedy/Mesovator/README.md

 https://mesosphere.com/blog/categories/new-hire/

-... so none of them are worth investigating very much or (god forbid) forking.
+... so none of them are worth investigating.

-That said, it does mean the secret is blown in terms of what the problem is.

-For my implementation, I have taken some advantage of this in terms of background research and time to think about an implementation strategy, but I've tried to stay true to the spirit of the test by making sure all the code and implementation in this repository was written inside of the 4 hour window.
+For my implementation, I have taken some advantage of this in terms of background research and time to think about an implementation strategy, but I've tried to stay true to the spirit of the test by making sure all the code in this repository was written inside of the 4 hour window.

-With all that said, if your intention is to actually have this challenge be a secret then I would recommend not giving the option for people to use a public GitHub repository.
+It still mean the secret is blown wide open in terms of what the problem is

-Then again, completely preventing any knowledge of the problem is going to skew your testing bias towards Top Coder types and recent grads who have trained on speed-coding and that may not be a bias you want for a high-reliability product like DCOS.
+Then again, completely preventing any knowledge of the problem is going to skew your testing bias towards Top Coder types and recent grads who have trained on speed-coding.
+That may not be a bias you want for a high-reliability product like DCOS.

-Again, I'm not sure precisely your intent with the test, but if you don't intent people to find out in advance or have the potential to plagiarise/fork other people's work, then perhaps one option is to find a new challenge, only allow submissions via non-public channels, but provide the topic area a day in advance  so people have time to familiarise themselves with the problem domain before doing the specific challenge?
+If you don't want people to find out in advance or have the potential to plagiarise/fork other people's work, then perhaps one option is to find a new challenge and only allow submissions via non-public channels.
+Provide the topic area a day in advance so people have time to familiarise themselves with the problem domain before doing the specific challenge.

-ith consideration to the above suggestion of limiting coding to the 4 hours but taking the option to educate myself on the problem domain in advance, I allowed myself some background research on the problem domain and potential implementation strategies.

 ## Exploitability of the Download Website